In This Article

 Can NJ business owners deduct home office expenses?

 Yes.
-NJ follows the federal home office deduction rules for self-employed individuals.
+NJ follows the federal home office deduction rules for self-employed individuals via Schedule C net-income flow-through to Schedule NJ-BUS-1.
 You can use the simplified method ($5 per square foot, up to 300 square feet, for a maximum $1,500 deduction) or the regular method based on actual expenses proportional to the business-use percentage of your home.
-The deduction flows through to your NJ return and reduces both federal and NJ taxable income.
+Because the deduction reduces Schedule C net business income before the figure flows to NJ, it reduces both federal AGI and NJ taxable business income.

 Is there a standard deduction in New Jersey?